elfry2/minato/README.md

 ```powershell
 cd c:\tools\nginx && start nginx
 ```

-For other usage, consult the respective documentation of the packages.
+For other usages, consult the respective documentation of the packages.